-The Board operates in accordance with the broad principles set out in its charter, available at the company's website.
+The Board operates in accordance with the broad principles set out in its charter, available at the Company's website.
 The charter includes details on the Board's composition, responsibilities, performance review and evaluation procedures, ethical standards, and required communications with shareholders.

 Responsibility for the Group's corporate governance rests with the Board.
-The Board's guiding principle in meeting this responsibility is to act honestly, conscientiously and fairly, in accordance with the law, in the interests of the Company's shareholders (with a view to building sustainable value for them) and those of employees and other stakeholders.
+The Board's guiding principle in meeting this responsibility is to act honestly, conscientiously and fairly, in accordance with the law, in the interests of the Company's shareholders (with a view to building sustainable value for them), employees, and other stakeholders.